 - Irregular vaginal bleeding or spotting that happens in more than one menstrual cycle or lasts for more than a few days

 - Swelling (edema) of your fingers or ankles

 - Difficulty in sleeping, weakness, lack of energy, fatigue, or a change in mood (possible severe depression)

-If you have experienced serious side effects or lost a loved one due to NuvaRing, you may be entitled to money damages for the harm you’ve suffered.
+If you have experienced serious side effects or lost a loved one due to NuvaRing, you may be entitled to money damages via a defective medical device claim.
 You only have a limited time to file a claim, so you must act quickly.

-The product liability law firm of Neblett, Beard & Arsenault believes manufacturers should be held accountable when their products cause serious personal injury to innocent consumers.
+The complex litigation law firm of Neblett, Beard & Arsenault believes manufacturers should be held accountable when their products cause serious personal injury to innocent consumers.
 That’s why we are investigating allegations of harm from NuvaRing.
 For a free case evaluation, contact the injury attorneys at Neblett, Beard & Arsenault.
-Call 1-888-975-1728 today or submit an online request.
+Call 800.256.1050 today.